fiap-soat-sst/self-service-totem/README.md

 ## POSTGRADUATION PHASES

-As this projects are being built due the FIAP postgraduation, we use the [github wiki](https://github.com/evilfeeh/self-service-totem/wiki) to documentation the details of each phase and also provide more information if necessary.
+As these projects are being built due to the FIAP postgraduation, we use the [github wiki](https://github.com/evilfeeh/self-service-totem/wiki) to document the details of each phase and also provide more information if necessary.

 ## FEATURES